Planning a family day out under the sun?

 Don’t skip the sunscreen – not under Singapore’s merciless sun.

-Kids with sensitive skin may prefer creams, sticks or lotions, as these are generally not as drying as gels, fluids or sprays, says Dermatologist Low Chai Ling, medical director of The Sloane Clinic.
+Kids with sensitive skin may prefer creams, sticks or lotions, as these are generally not as drying as gels, fluids or sprays, says Dermatologist Low Chai Ling, former medical director of The Sloane Clinic and current Founder and Medical Director of SW1 Clinic.
 Children’s skin is also more sensitive than adult skin, so lotions or creams may feel more comfortable or irritate their skin less.